aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 you will see that we have a total of 20 requirements for our `aws-kms-key-arn` specification.

-Click on the specification and you can see details on these requirements.
+Click on the "aws-kms-key-arn" link and you can see details on these requirements.
 We will start on section `2.5` so go ahead and click on one of the `2.5` links in the left-most column and take a minute to look at this part of the specification